-The draft version of the new OASIS-E Start of Care OASIS assessment has fifteen (15) sections, A - O.
+The new OASIS-E Start of Care OASIS assessment has fifteen (15) sections, A - O.

 Depression and anxiety are major health issues among patients receiving home care and are frequently under-diagnosed and under-treated.
 Unmanaged depression is related to sleep problems and heart disease(1).

 The PHQ-2, first introduced with OASIS-C in 2015, is a screening tool to identify if a patient has experienced a depressed mood over the past two weeks.
 PHQ-2 is the 'screening' portion of the Mood assessment of the Patient Health Questionnaire (PHQ).

 Now with OASIS-E, if a patient has positive results on Question A or B s/he will now be further evaluated with the PHQ-9, 7 additional questions, to determine whether criteria has been met for a depressive disorder.

 PHQ-9 is derived from the original and longer PHQ assessment that addresses multiple mental health concerns including panic disorder, anxiety, sleep disorders, and others.